akutz/go-generics-the-hard-way/03-getting-started/04-the-any-constraint.md

 ./prog.go:11:3: invalid operation: operator + not defined on sum (variable of type T constrained by any)
 ```

-The `any` keyword is [equivalent to the empty interface in all ways](https://github.com/golang/go/blob/24239120bfbff9ebee8e8c344d9d3a8ce460b686/src/builtin/builtin.go#L94-L95).
+The `any` identifier is [equivalent to the empty interface in all ways](https://github.com/golang/go/blob/24239120bfbff9ebee8e8c344d9d3a8ce460b686/src/builtin/builtin.go#L94-L95).
 Thus `T` in the above example might not represent a type for which the addition operator is valid.

 Instead we need a type that represents all, possible _numeric_ types...